Alethea AI and artist Robert Alice launch Sotheby’s auction of the ‘first intelligent NFT’

 The move is groundbreaking, as Alethea AI has created a virtual being named Alice using AI technology.
 She can have rich conversations with people, based on the personality that Robert Alice made.
 And they used NFT technology, which is based on the transparent and secure blockchain digital ledger, to ensure that she is a one-of-a-kind creation.

-The Alethea AI project is the latest to cash in on multiple trends.
+The Alethea AI project is the latest to cash in on multiple trends, and they have been working in the space for a while.
 NFTs have exploded in other applications such as art, sports collectibles, and music.
 NBA Top Shot (a digital take on collectible basketball cards) is one example.
 Built by Dapper Labs, NBA Top Shot has surpassed $540 million in sales, just six months after going public.
 And an NFT digital collage by the artist Beeple sold at Christie’s for $69.3 million.
 Gaming has a couple of new unicorns, or startups valued at $1 billion, in Animoca Brands and Forte.

 NFTs are now selling at a rate of $247.8 million a month, though the initial hype around NFTs is dying down.
 Multiple publications are reporting that the NFT bubble has popped, based on this report that NFT prices have dropped 90% from a peak in one week in May.
 That’s a bit like saying that Bitcoin prices have crashed and are never going up again.
 I think that most NFT projects that got off the ground in the past six months of the hype phase still aren’t due to launch for a long time, and so the arrival of better-quality, unique NFTs are still to come.

 Alethea AI and Robert Alice don’t need the boom to get going again, but they could benefit from price stability while they’re running their auction.
-When you look at NFTs on a year-over-year basis, you can see that NFT art sales increased 560 times to $396 million in Q1 2021, compared with $700,000 million in Q1 2020, according to a report by former Ark Invest analyst James Wang.
+When you look at NFTs on a year-over-year basis, you can see that NFT art sales increased 560 times to $396 million in Q1 2021, compared with $700,000 in Q1 2020, according to a report by former Ark Invest analyst James Wang.

 To their credit, the creators of Alice have something unique with their “iNFT” because it is technologically advanced.
 Alice is a kind of modern-day Alice in Wonderland who lives in cyberspace.
 She is based on Open AI Foundation’s GPT-3 technology, which is a learning AI that shapes natural language responses to queries.

-“We call this the first iNFT, because Robert Alice is pioneering this new interactive, intelligent, evolving artwork,” said Arif Khan, the CEO of Alethea AI, in an interview with GamesBeat.
+“We call this the first iNFT, and Robert Alice is pioneering this new interactive, intelligent, evolving artwork,” said Arif Khan, the CEO of Alethea AI, in an interview with GamesBeat.

 In an interview, Robert Alice said, “I hope this will be a commercial success, as much as it can be a critical success, or an interesting talking point.
 But it’s not really the main driver in any sense.”